girth-industries/contextro/README.md

 # Contextro
-Dumps all files not included in context.ignore into one text file.
+Dumps all files not included in .contextignore into one text file.
 Useful for giving context to LLM.

 ## Usage